All Episodes

 I agree with that.

-So especially through the 20th, actually it goes back to the founding of the country, but it's particularly in the 20th century.
+So especially through the 20th century, actually it goes back to the founding of the country, but particularly in the 20th century, there has been a very self-conscious, explicit effort.

-Nothing speculative, but the leaders say so.
+I mean, you can make it nothing speculative, but the leaders say so.

-Business leaders, intellectuals, academic, social scientists, and others say that it is important to keep the public out of things.
+Business leaders, intellectuals, academic social scientists and others say that it is important to keep the public out of things.

 It's important to ensure that the public remain what are called spectators, not participants.

-That led to other concerns and not to interfere with policy formation.
+They're supposed to be directed to other concerns and not to interfere with policy formation.

 That is a major phenomenon developed in the more democratic countries, in the United States and England particularly, through the 20th century.